-It seems to be a common thing in many cultures to get married a year or less within getting engaged.
+It seems to be a common thing in many cultures to get within married a year or less of getting engaged.
 While that might work for some, I don’t think there should be any norm.
 Not only because of the planning and the financial aspect of it but also not to rush through the stage you are currently in.

 Start thinking about the decisions that need to be made, make new traditions and don’t forget to stop and smell the roses.
 After all, you’re (most likely) only engaged once!